E3: Data leak

-2020–present: Impact of the COVID-19 pandemic
+2020–2023: Impact of COVID-19 and discontinuation

 During the last day of the event in 2019, it was confirmed that E3 would be held at the LACC for at least another year, with the 2020 edition.
-The ESA affirmed they have renegotiated use of the LACC through 2023, but retain the rights to break that contract if desired.
+The ESA affirmed they had renegotiated use of the LACC through 2023, but retained the rights to break that contract if desired.

 The ESA's membership approved an increase in the number of public passes from 15,000 to 25,000 for the 2020 show.
 Alongside this, the ESA had presented proposed, but not finalized, plans to make the 2020 event a "fan, media, and influencer festival".
-To mitigate the longer lines caused by increased public attendance, they aimed to use "queuetainment" to advertise to attendees while they wait, as well as a FastPass-like system of reserving game demos in advance similar to Disney theme parks.
+To mitigate the longer lines caused by increased public attendance, they aimed to use "queuetainment" to advertise to attendees while they wait, as well as a FastPass-like system of reserving game demos in advance similar to the one employed by Disney Parks.
 They planned to give priority to "influencers" by providing them appointment-only presentations on new games.
 Additionally, with these changes, the ESA were considering adding an extra day on the Tuesday of the convention week that would be an industry-only day before the floor of the convention was opened to public passes.
-Sony affirmed it would not attend the 2020 show, stating that the vision for E3 2020 didn't meet their goals, and instead would showcase their games at other events throughout the year.
+Sony affirmed it would not attend the 2020 show, stating that the vision for E3 2020 did not meet their goals, and instead would showcase their games at other events throughout the year.
 In the wake of Sony's announcement, ESA affirmed that the 2020 show "will be an exciting, high-energy show featuring new experiences, partners, exhibitor spaces, activations, and programming that will entertain new and veteran attendees alike".
 On February 12, 2020, Geoff Keighley, host of E3 Coliseum and The Game Awards, released a statement announcing that he would also be forgoing his attendance of E3 for the first time in the expo's 25-year history, citing his discomfort with the direction planned for the event in 2020.

 However, in the months leading to the 2020 event, the COVID-19 pandemic created concerns related to large gatherings such as E3.
 As late as March 4, 2020, the ESA had still intended to hold E3 2020, though said they were monitoring the situation around the outbreak.
-On March 11, 2020, the ESA announced that E3 2020 had been cancelled due to the ongoing pandemic.
+On March 11, 2020, the ESA announced that E3 2020 had been cancelled due to the pandemic.
 The ESA also claimed that they would both fully refund prospective attendees and exhibitors and devise a virtual event that would enable exhibitors to hold digital presentations during the same week in lieu of a physical meeting.
 However, by April 7, 2020, the ESA stated that the disruption caused by the pandemic made it impossible to host an online equivalent, fully cancelling the event, though the ESA would help its partners to present individual announcements via E3's website.
 Keighley would organize Summer Game Fest—an event series encompassing various publisher-led digital presentations and demo offerings from May to August 2020.